resbaz/MATLAB-StatisticsToolbox-Notes/fitting_the_data.md

 ## Probability

-We can fit a pdf to our histograms using a kernel-density estimation (`ksdensity`), or we can check different types of distribution like Gaussian, exponential, etc (`fitdist`).
+We can fit the probability density function to our histograms using a kernel-density estimation (`ksdensity`), or we can check the fit of specific distribution shapes, such as Gaussian, exponential, etc (`fitdist`).

 ### *Challenge*
 ``` Matlab